• Home

 My gluten-free flour recommendation

 I love Bob's Red Mill 1:1 All Purpose Gluten Free Flour.
-They sell it at Walmart for close to 4 bucks a bag.
+They sell it at Walmart for close to 5 bucks a bag.
 I either buy it there or right here on Amazon where you can get it for less than 4.50 a bag.
 I like to buy a four pack because I'm an avid baker and one bag lasts about three days in my house.
-I make these buttermilk pancakes with it at least once a week.
+I make pancakes with it at least once a week.
 My kids and I love that carb life.

 More Gluten-Free Oatmeal Cookie Recipes